• Home

 Gallery Opening/Presentation & Invasive Species Paper Making Event with Jane Kramer

-Presentation: Jane will be talking about the process of collecting invasive plant species, turning plant biomass into pulp and paper, and photographing the shadows of endangered plant species.
-The presentation will also include a demo of an alcohol gel transfer onto invasive plant species paper.
+Gallery Opening Presentation: Jane talked about the process of collecting invasive plant species, turning plant biomass into pulp and paper, and photographing the shadows of endangered plant species.

 Visit Go Beyond Beauty home page for additional details on past programs, as well as landscape and nursery participants.